 The Mohs Surgery Procedure

-Mohs surgery is performed outpatient in your doctor’s office.
-It may be performed by a team of highly trained specialists, each member specializing in a different part of the surgery, or by one experienced surgeon capable of performing the entire procedure.
+Mohs surgery is performed outpatient in Dr. Ragi’s office.
+It may be performed by a team of highly trained Mohs Surgeons (Dr. Ragi, Dr. Lu, and Dr. Lombardi).
 First, the treatment site is numbed with a local anesthetic.
 Then, thin layers of skin are removed, and each layer is examined microscopically to see if it contains malignant cells.
 Excision continues episodically until the cancer is completely removed, at which point the site is stitched closed.

 Most Mohs procedures can be performed in three or fewer stages, and usually take between 3 and 4 hours.
 The length of the procedure depends on the size of the cancer.
 Most of your time will be spent waiting while tissue is microscopically examined.
 This is why it’s advisable for you to bring a book or a companion to help you pass the time during the intervals between excisions.
 If your surgery keeps you in our offices during the lunch hour, we’re happy to provide you with pizza and beverages.